Source code for phenotypic.measure._measure_shape

 }

-# Calculate radius-based measurements using distance transform
+# Calculate width-based measurements using distance transform

 # Distance transform gives the distance from each object pixel to the nearest background pixel